 - Ghee (clarified butter often used in Indian cooking)

 If your diet is particularly high in processed foods one way to adapt your diet, without having to miss out on eating most of the foods you'd usually eat, would be to swap processed foods for homemade.
 Get creative and devise and adapt your own recipes, making sure you leave milk out, or that you substitute with soy milk, rice milk, almond milk or similar.

 Soy milk is particularly good as it is still high in protein but has less fat and no cholesterol and is great as a dairy substitute in baking too.
 Once you know you are dealing with an allergy to milk, it makes sense to adapt your diet, food buying, and cooking habits accordingly.
 Whilst it can feel like a big change initially; reading the ingredients list of everything you put in your shopping trolley will certainly add time to your regular shop, but you'll soon get used to it and may even find you become more creative in the kitchen as you experiment with lots of new foods.

-If you suspect an allergy to milk, you might want to try out a home testing kit for milk, designed to be quick and easily used at home or talk to your GP.
+If you suspect an allergy to milk, you might want to try our home testing kit for milk, designed to be quickly and easily used at home or talk to your GP.